Code-Institute-Submissions/milestone-project-117/README.md

 * [Bootstrap](https://getbootstrap.com/)

-Bootstrap was used to make the elements in the pages responsive with their container, row, col and offset classes.
+Bootstrap was used to make the elements in the pages responsive with their container, row, col, d and offset classes.
 It was also used for buttons, navbars and modals throughout the project, which both saved time and provided functionality which would have otherwise required the use of custom JavaScript.

 As part of the use of Bootstrap a few JavaScript libraries has been included (JQuery, Popper and Bootstraps own JavaScript library).